-The Fund employs as its investment strategy a program of investing in the common stock of companies that are generally within the capitalization range of the underlying index and derivative instruments, which primarily consist of equity index swaps and swaps on exchange-traded funds ("ETFs"), futures contracts (including currency futures), and options on securities, futures contracts, and stock indices.
+The Fund employs as its investment strategy a program of investing in derivative instruments, which primarily consist of index swaps, futures contracts, and options on securities, securities indices, and futures contracts.
 While the Fund may write (sell) and purchase swaps, it expects primarily to purchase swaps.
-Swap agreements and futures and options contracts, if used properly, may enable the Fund to meet its objective by increasing the Fund's exposure to the securities included in the underlying index or to securities whose performance is highly correlated to that of the Fund's benchmark.
 The Advisor attempts to consistently apply leverage to increase the Fund's exposure to 200% of the underlying index, and expects to rebalance the Fund's holdings daily to maintain such exposure.
-The Fund also has 200% exposure to the Japanese yen.
-If the U.S. dollar rises in value against the Japanese yen, a security denominated in Japanese yen will be worth less in U.S. dollars, and if the U.S. dollar decreases in value against the Japanese yen, a security denominated in Japanese yen will be worth more in U.S. dollars.
-As a result, the Fund's use of derivatives and the leveraged investment exposure created by such use are expected to be significant.
+Investing in derivative instruments enables the Fund to pursue its investment objective without investing directly in the securities included in the underlying index or in the same proportion that those securities are represented in the Fund's benchmark.
+The Fund's use of derivatives and the leveraged investment exposure created by such use are expected to be significant.
 Certain of the Fund's derivatives investments may be traded in the over-the-counter ("OTC") market.
-The Fund also may invest in American Depositary Receipts ("ADRs") to gain exposure to the Fund's benchmark.
-Under normal circumstances, the Fund will invest at least 80% of its net assets, plus any borrowings for investment purposes, in securities of companies in the underlying index and derivatives and other instruments whose performance is expected to correspond to that of the Fund's benchmark.